Dindori Lok Sabha constituency

 Dindori Lok Sabha constituency is one of the 48 Lok Sabha (lower house of Indian parliament) constituencies of Maharashtra state in western India.
 It is in Nashik district.
 This constituency was created on 19 February 2008 as a part of the implementation of the Presidential notification based on the recommendations of the Delimitation Commission of India constituted 12 July 2002.
-It first held elections in 2009 and its first member of parliament (MP) was Harischandra Devram Chavan of the Bharatiya Janata Party.
-Dr. Bharati Pawar of the Bharatiya Janata Party is elected as Member of Parliament in General Elections 2019 Now she represents Dindori Loksabha Constituency by defeating NCP Candidate Mr Dhanraj Mahale.
+The first held elections were in 2009 and its first member of parliament (MP) was Harischandra Devram Chavan of the Bharatiya Janata Party.
+Bhaskar Bhagare of the NCP(SP) is elected as Member of Parliament in 2024.
+Now he represents Dindori Loksabha Constituency by defeating BJP Candidate Bharati Pawar.

 Assembly segments

 Presently, Dindori Lok Sabha constituency comprises six Vidhan Sabha (legislative assembly) segments.
 These segments are: